choogiesaur/mario64hacks/README.md

 ## Mario64EnhancedLevelSelectPatch.ppf

-My enhanced original patch that both enables the debug level select screen in Super Mario 64 and changes the stage titles.
-The default titles either reference the Japanese names or have graphical glitches.
-This for the most part fixes that.
+My enhanced original patch that both enables the debug level select screen in Super Mario 64 and modifies the stage titles.
+The default titles that are displayed either reference the Japanese names or have graphical glitches.
+This patch fixes that with the finalized English names.

 Apply either patch to a clean, extended NTSC version Super Mario 64 rom.
 Use [sm64extend found here](https://sm64hacks.com/hacktools.php "SM64 Hack Tools") to expand the rom to 64MB first.
-Upon applying the patch, the save file select screen will be replaced with the level select screen.
+Upon applying the patch, the save file select screen will be replaced with the level select screen and updated names.
 Patch was made with the following file, processed with sm64extend:
 ```
 Super Mario 64 (U) [!].z64
 Size: 8,338,608